Alliance Colony: Today

-All of the Jewish Agricultural Societies of the late 19th century and early 20th century have faded away.
+The former colony now functions primarily as a heritage and agricultural tourism site.

 Remnants of Alliance Colony exist today, the cemetery is still in use for the Jewish communities in Cumberland and Salem Counties and is well maintained, the home of Moses Bayuk, the founder of the colony is still standing and there are plans to turn the property into a cultural center and museum.
+The earliest graves mark the resting places of the original settlers who first worked the land, while later burials belong to Holocaust survivors who came after the war and sought to rebuild their lives there.

 The last known survivor of the Alliance Colony, Lillian Greenblatt Braun, celebrated her 100th birthday in 2005.
 She died on October 20, 2015, aged 110.

 The Jewish Federation of Cumberland, Gloucester & Salem Counties is currently working on building a Jewish Heritage Center on the property to commemorate the community's history, the history of Jews in America and their participation in farming.

-The old Tifereth Israel synagogue, built in vernacular style in 1889 and disused in 1996, is one of the few surviving 19th-century synagogues in the United States.

-In 2017, William Levin, a descendant of Moses Bayuk, and his wife Malya Levin, publicly launched the Alliance Community Reboot project (also known as ACRe), in an effort to renew the agricultural life of the old Alliance Colony.
+In 2017, William Levin, a descendant of Moses Bayuk, and his wife Malya Levin (daughter of Arthur Kurzweil), publicly launched the Alliance Community Reboot project (also known as ACRe), in an effort to renew the agricultural life of the old Alliance Colony.
 They began a collaboration with local Jewish farmer Nathan Kleinman of the Experimental Farm Network, who planted various heritage grains and other heirloom plants on one of the fields owned by the Levins, close to the old Tifereth Israel synagogue.
 They plan to expand operations over the coming years.
+The couple invested their savings to purchase the 85 acres in the former Alliance Colony that William’s extended family had retained over the generations.
+They also collaborated with local growers, sought grant funding, and offered educational programs on the history of Jewish agriculture.
+They converted the mid-century home of Levin's grandparents into kosher tourist accommodation.

+Descendants gradually began coming back for annual Alliance reunions, with attendance increasing each year.
+Younger Jews from urban areas also started visiting, drawn by an interest in Jewish agricultural traditions.
+The historic Tifereth Israel synagogue, built in vernacular style in 1889 and disused in 1996, and one of the few surviving 19th-century synagogues in the United States, had been in continuous use for High Holiday service since 1886 until 1996.
+Thanks largely to the efforts of the couple, the synagogue has experienced a modest revival and now holds monthly Shabbat gatherings.

+In 2023, Alliance, a feature-length documentary about the colony was released.
+It was directed by Susan Donnelly, a descendant of a colony family.
+As result of the Levins’ work and renewed interest sparked by the documentary, the colony is experiencing an increase in organised tours, catering to school groups, descendants and the Mennonite community.